Clubs and Activities

 Cardunal Council

 Cardunal Council is the student government body of DMS and is open to sixth, seventh, and eighth grade students.
 Any student interested in joining may become a part of Cardunal Council.
-Within the Council, officers are elected to represent the club itself.
-Members of Cardunal Council sponsor the 8th grade dance, Teacher Appreciation Week, and a community service project.
+The club meets twice a month in the mornings from 8:20am-8:45am.
+Members of Cardunal Council sponsor the 8th grade dance, Teacher Appreciation Week, and Superfan nights for the girls' and boys' basketball teams.

 Chess Club

 Chess club is open to all students interested in learning to play chess or expanding their chess playing skills.
-Chess club meets every Friday at 7:45 a.m. to 8:45 a.m. all year.
 All skill levels are welcome.
-We play different chess variations and for added fun we have a points leaderboard, for improvement, attendance, and wins.
+We play different chess variations and for added fun we have a points leaderboard for improvement, attendance, and wins.
 Chess club is a great way to make new friends as well as increasing skill level.
-The club is mostly casual, and less competitive.
-Once officially joined, the student will see a new "group" in Schoology where schedules, announcements, and potential lessons to participate in.

 Fall Play

-Sponsor: Tony Parise, Matt Bishop, Jenny Olson, and Melanie Witek
+Sponsors: Jenny Olson, Ashley Estrada, Cristele Estrada, and Melanie Witek

 Fall Play is a two-act play that occurs during the Fall semester.
 It is open to 7th & 8th grade students at DMS.